 Composting generally involves the sort of big composting facility (known as “industrial composting”) that councils use for food waste and garden waste.

-The Government has pledged to provide all households with a food waste bin by 2023.
+The Government is working on timings for all councils to collect food waste and we expect most households to have these by 2025 at the latest.
 Until then, sadly not everyone will be able to compost our PLA tea bags.
 Like a lot of new materials created to replace the less sustainable stuff we’ve all relied on for ages, PLA’s far from perfect.

 If you don’t yet have a bin to industrially compost your tea bags, we’re really sorry.
 If you’re willing to, you can snip open your used tea bags and compost the tea inside at home; otherwise, please put your tea bags in your refuse bin.